 We work towards securing long-term commitment to a coherent, evidence-informed, and effective penal policy, underpinned by international best practice.
 Effectiveness in this context is taken to mean the approaches to offending behaviour which reduce the risk of re-offending and which are seen to have the greatest social and economic benefits while minimising potential social and economic harm.

-Key issues for IPRT in relation to the development of Irish penal policy over recent years have included highlighting the rapid expansion of our prison population from 2007 to 2011 (and again in 2018) and promoting alternatives to custody through research, advocacy and policy work.
+Key issues for IPRT in relation to the development of Irish penal policy over recent years have included highlighting the rapid expansion of our prison population from 2007 to 2011 (and again in 2018 and 2019) and promoting alternatives to custody through research, advocacy and policy work.

 We also engage in public and political debate around crime and punishment to build more informed debate and counteract the demonization of offenders.
 Some of our media appearances are detailed here.